-Drought is a critical lack in water supply or availability.
-Causes include deficiency in precipitation, dry seasons and El Niño, and human activities which degrade and exhaust the natural systems of the planet such as deforestation, over-farming and excessive water extraction.
-Deforestation, over-grazing and excessive irrigation exacerbate soil degradation via erosion, excessive salinity, panning, leaching, and defoliation, subsequently this can bring desertification - which is excessive or total vegetation loss and complete exhaustion of the soil.
+Drought is a critical lack of water supply or availability.
+Causes include deficiency in precipitation, dry seasons and El Niño, and human activities which degrade and exhaust the natural systems such as deforestation, over-farming and excessive water extraction.
+In extreme cases, soil can degrade so much it results in desertification - excessive or total vegetation loss and complete exhaustion of the soil.

-Food producing, perennial plants and trees, with drought resistant properties are increasingly recognised for their suitability in increasing community resilence and sustainability in drought affected areas.
-This approach; employing ecosystem services and natural processes, is proving to support a greater diversity of food crops, compared to more industrial approaches (such as greenhouses, irrigation and chemical fertilisation) which can have long-term negative effects such as excess soil salinity and salt panning, and much higher water consumption, both contributing to drought, devegetation and desertification.
+Perennial food-producing plants and trees with drought resistant properties are increasingly used to increase community resilence and sustainability in affected areas.
+Working with natural ecosystems creates greater diversity of food crops, compared to more industrial approaches (such as greenhouses, irrigation and chemical fertilisation) which can have long-term negative effects and much higher water consumption.

-Water retention techniques, such as swales and a series of catchments can reduce surface runoff, whilst increasing abosorption of water into the soil.
-This has the effect of increasing the level of the water table and subsequently allows for a greater range of vegetation to propser.
-Building soil and soil cover, through mulching and vegetalisation acts to (re)establish natural ecosystemic resilience to the causes and effects of drought.
+Water retention techniques such as swales can reduce surface runoff, whilst increasing absorption of water into the soil.
+This increases the water levels and subsequently allows for a greater range of vegetation to propser.
+Building soil and soil cover, through mulching and vegetalisation, acts to (re)establish natural ecosystemic resilience to the causes and effects of drought.